BloomTech-Labs/LabsPT1_bkwds/client/README.md

 ## src/redux

-See also the Redux section below.
+The Redux folder handles everything Redux!

+> **Note:** The "main" file for our store configuration lives in `client/store.js`.
+>
-**Note:** The "main" file for our store configuration lives in `client/store.js`; if you need to see where a particular slice of state lives, start there!
-(See the store.js note at the bottom of this node).
+> If you need to see where a particular slice of state lives, start there!
+(See [What's this store.js file?](https://github.com/Lambda-School-Labs/LabsPT1_Backwoods/tree/fix-client-readme/client#whats-this-storejs-file) for a synopsis).

-The Redux folder handles everything Redux.
-There are 4 directories, 3 of which are currently in use:
+The Redux folder contains 4 subdirectories:

-- `actions` - The actions folder contains, as you guessed, our app's actions.
+1. `actions` - The actions folder contains, as you guessed, our app's actions.
 It also contains our `types.js` file (see below for more info).
-- `reducers` - Our redux reducers.
+2. `reducers` - Our redux reducers.
 The file name for the actions that apply to which reducer should typically be named the same thing, e.g. `actions/auth.js` and `reducers/auth.js`.
-- `helpers` - Any helper function that helps us manage our actions or reducers should live here
+3. `helpers` - Any helper function that helps us manage our actions or reducers should live here
-- `middleware` - Most middleware configuration currently lives in `client/store.js` (see below).
+4. `middleware` - Most middleware configuration currently lives in `client/store.js`.
 If configuring our middlewares gets any more complex, this folder is where we should move that configuration.

+_For more info:_ See also the [Redux Section](https://github.com/Lambda-School-Labs/LabsPT1_Backwoods/tree/fix-client-readme/client#redux) below

 ## src/styles

-Styled components live here!
+Styles and styled components live here!

 If your styles get too big to live in the same file as your component, create a new file in the root of this folder following this naming convention: